sourcegraph-community/forum-answers-for-docs/README.md

 # About

 This repo generates a JSON file with answers to questions on Sourcegraph's community forum [that are solved](https://community.sourcegraph.com/search?q=status%3Asolved).
-It uses TP and Gemini to generate [the JSON file](https://raw.githubusercontent.com/sourcegraph-community/forum-answers-for-docs/refs/heads/main/answers.json).
+It uses Amp to generate [the JSON file](https://raw.githubusercontent.com/sourcegraph-community/forum-answers-for-docs/refs/heads/main/answers.json).

 ## How does it work?

-TP uses `memory.md` so all you need to do is paste the url in the text box and `command+return`.
+Amp uses `memory.md` so all you need to do is paste the url in the text box and `command+return`.
 This will automatically append a new JSON object to the bottom of the file.

 ## Prompts

-### TP
+### Amp

 ```
 I want you to go to this page: https://community.sourcegraph.com/t/updating-cody-search-index-hangs-forever/2275